matfantinel/fantinel.dev/src/lib/posts/dotnet-core-405-error.md

 slug: dotnet-core-405-error
 title: .NET Core API - Method not allowed on PUT and DELETE requests
 date: 2019-03-14
-excerpt: 'See how to solve this annoying error after deploying your .NET Core API.'
+excerpt: See how to solve this annoying error after deploying your .NET Core API.
-tags: [Common Errors, .NET, Backend, C#]
+tags:
+  - Common Errors
+  - .NET
+  - Backend
+  - C#
+categories:
+  - Tech
 ---

 <script>